Smilax: Distribution and habitat

-Pantropical, extending into adjacent temperate zones to north and south.
-29 species are recognized in Central America and the Caribbean.
+The genus has a pantropical distribution, extending into adjacent temperate zones to north and south.
+29 species are recognized in Central America and the Caribbean, while there are 20 species in North America north of Mexico.
+In China, there are 80 species (39 of which are endemic).

 Ecology

 The berry is rubbery in texture and has a large, spherical seed in the center.
 The fruit stays intact through winter, when birds and other animals eat them to survive.
 The seeds are passed unharmed in the animal's droppings.
 Since many Smilax colonies are single clones that have spread by rhizomes, both sexes may not be present at a site, in which case no fruit is formed.

 Smilax is a very damage-tolerant plant capable of growing back from its rhizomes after being cut down or burned down by fire.
 This, coupled with the fact that birds and other small animals spread the seeds over large areas, makes the plants very hard to get rid of.
 It grows best in moist woodlands with a soil pH between 5 and 6.
 The seeds have the greatest chance of germinating after being exposed to a freeze.

 Besides their berries providing an important food for birds and other animals during the winter, greenbrier plants also provide shelter for many other animals.
 The thorny thickets can effectively protect small animals from larger predators who cannot enter the prickly tangle.
 Deer and other herbivorous mammals will eat the foliage, as will some invertebrates such as Lepidoptera (butterflies and moths), which also often drink nectar from the flowers.
 Beetles too are known to consume leaves.

 Among the Lepidoptera utilizing Smilax are Hesperiidae like the water snow flat (Tagiades litigiosa), Pieridae like the small grass yellow (Eurema smilax), or moths like the peculiar and sometimes flightless genus Thyrocopa.
 But particularly fond of greenbriers are certain Nymphalidae caterpillars, for example those of: